Wii Balance Board Alarm Clock – Software and Setup

 Install the requirements

-You will need to install all the imports using pip install.
-At the moment there isn’t a requirements file, so I suggest you run the file, installing missing dependencies, until it doesn’t complain.
+You will need to install the required packages using pip install.
+At the moment there isn’t a requirements file, so I suggest you run the script and install missing dependencies until it stops complaining.

 Scheduling